lucbettaieb/GuardianGear/README.md

 GuardianGear
 ============

-MHacks 2014 safety device to not die in a car crash.
+MHacks 2014 safety device to die in a car crash.